 The UEs served by NG-RAN 1 and RAN 2 receive the warning message from their corresponding operating radio access.

-The UEs served by shared NG-RAN of the hosting Operator 1 receive the public warning message created for the specific region which is covered by NG-RAN
+The UEs served by Shared NG-RAN of the hosting Operator 1 receive the public warning message created for the specific region which is covered by NG-RAN.

 5.8.4 Post-conditions